• Skip to primary navigation

 Should You Use a Face Wash or a Cleanser?

-• Green tea extract – A natural ingredient that has been found to control oil production when applied onto skin.
+• Green tea extract is a natural ingredient that has been found to regulate oil production to calm acne breakouts

 Takeaway